As part of our bedding into our new offices in Leeds, we attended Leeds Business Week on Tuesday.

 - Do not contact: These are people from all of the lists who have stopped being interested or have asked not to be contacted again.

-For most organisations the first four categories get amalgamated into a ‘general’ list.
+For most organisations, the first four categories get amalgamated into a ‘general’ list.
 This means that as much time is spent trying to convert suspects and active subscribers as clients and known prospects.
-Similarly if we need to move contacts to the Client and Known Prospects stage to get them to take action it’s really hard to do this if all of your data is in one indecipherable lump.
+Similarly, if we need to move contacts to the Client and Known Prospects stage to get them to take action it’s really hard to do this if all of your data is in one indecipherable lump.

 As much as it was surprising that Weatherspoons destroyed all 600,000 records on their database you can sort of rationalise the decision if the data quality was poor.

 A second talk we saw was from Andrew Machin at Lion & Mason who talked about getting customers to take action through the intelligent use of UX.
-There was some really interesting insights into how to create effective landing pages and testing Call To Action text.
+There were some really interesting insights into how to create effective landing pages and testing Call To Action text.
 Andrew mentioned that in the era of UX it’s really important to have a publishing platform that allows you to test, such as Sitecore.
 This was certainly music to our ears as we’ve been telling customers for a long time that if their budgets can extend to an enterprise CMS it does offer up a whole world of flexibility in the future.

 We’ve got Jon on the ground in Leeds now so if anyone fancies meeting him for a coffee to discuss GDPR or CMS feel free to drop him an email to firstname.lastname@example.org